Mother: Agnes Patricia (Dalton) Eckhardt, bookkeeper

 Children: Catherine Agnes, Mary Frances, Robert Henry, Emily Anne

-Education: Northwestern University, Evanston, Illinois (1940-1944)
+Education: Attended Northwestern University, Evanston, Illinois, 1940-1944

 grew up in Nashville, Tennessee.

-Known as the "Queen of Soap Opera writing", she has nine Daytime Emmy writing nominations and four wins between her two shows "All My Children" and "One Life to Live", and a Lifetime Achievement award.
+Known as the "Queen of Soap Opera writing," she has nine Daytime Emmy writing nominations and four wins between her two shows "All My Children" and "One Life to Live," and a Lifetime Achievement award.

 She created roles specifically for these actors: Laurence Fishburne, Tommy Lee Jones, and Tom Berenger on "One Life to Live".